Code-Institute-Submissions/sound-store-ms4/README.md

 The site relies heavily on images.
 The home page uses a carousel of three images.
 These three images are used to represent the actual walk-in store.
 On the index page are clickable instrument-image links to the product categories.
 Also there are a large number of product images on the site.

+# Features
+1. The site is responsive accorss all device sizes
+2. The site features multiple ways to navigate products and features including a searchbar for querying products, and many links to products in the navbar as well as blog and contact links in the footer.
+3. The site gives users the ability to create a profile and see their address listing aswell as a history of their orders to date.
+4. Admin users can upload a product and blog, aswell as edit and delete both.
+5. Site users can send a contact message to the owners of the site, admin users can see this comment either in the admin section of the site or in an admin only link on the contact page or in the profile icon dropdown.
+6. The shopping cart can be accessed at any time and the user has the ability to checkout anytime they have products in the cart.
+7. Confirmation messages of user activity are given for most things a user does, including adding items to their cart or if they have filled out a form incorrectly.
+8. The site contains custom error handling messages that are activated if a user trys to access pages beyond what they are allowed to.
+9. A user can register and login at any time.

 # Testing